Burnout Therapy for High-Achieving Women and Moms

 Or maybe it’s turned into pure numbness—you’re doing all the things, but you feel disconnected, checked out, or like you’re watching your own life from the outside.

-• At work: Struggling to focus, missing details you never used to miss, zoning out in meetings, procrastinating until the last minute because your brain is cooked.
+• At work: Struggling to focus, missing details you never used to miss, zoning out in meetings, procrastinating because your brain feels cooked.

 • At home: Snapping over small things, feeling touched-out and drained, resenting the mental load and then beating yourself up for being “ungrateful.”